Busuu Japanese lessons πŸ’œ The lessons are verrr Busuu Japanese lessons πŸ’œ

 If you use these strategies and tips, you will certainly reap all of the aforementioned benefits – and more!

 Let us know in the comments below if you have any other helpful tips and let us know what your favorite book is!
-I personally own Percy Jackson in 4 languages and that seems to be my go-to for starting to read novels in my target languages πŸ™‚
+I personally own Percy Jackson in 4 languages and that seems to be my go-to for starting to read novels in my target languages 🙂

-From Korean study packs and charts to S.M.A.R.T language goal creation to language vocab challenges to weekly language planners and so much more!
+From study packs and charts to goal creation to vocab help to weekly language planners and so much more!

 These printables will help any language learner - no matter the level or language!